What is data protection?

 “Data Protection laws seek to protect people’s data by providing individuals with rights over their data, imposing rules on the way in which companies and governments use data, and establishing regulators to enforce the laws.”

 A couple of important terms and principles are outlined below, based on The European Union’s General Data Protection Regulation (GDPR).

 - Data Subject: any person whose personal data are being processed, such as added to a contacts database or to a mailing list for promotional emails.

-- Processing data means that any operation is performed on the personal data, manually or automated.
+- Processing data means that any operation is performed on personal data, manually or automated.

 - Data Controller: the actor that determines the purposes for, and means by which, personal data are processed.

-- Data Processor: the actor that processes personal data on behalf of the controller, often a third-party external to the controller, such as a party that offers mailing list or survey services.
+- Data Processor: the actor that processes personal data on behalf of the controller, often a third-party external to the controller, such as a party that offers mailing lists or survey services.